 The big ships dock at Aotea Quay, between the Inter-Island Ferry Terminal and the train station.
 It's a 5 minute walk to the train station , which has cafes, newsstands and small shops and local bus terminal for rides into the city.
 It's a 20 minute walk to the city.
-A shuttle service is provided at Aotea Quay.
-There may be a cost for the shuttle depending on the cruise line.
+A free shuttle service is provided at Aotea Quay.

 The shuttles operate on a continuous loop and run frequently throughout the day.

 Watch a destination video.

 Wellington, known as New Zealand's arts and culture capital, offers an unmatched blend of culture, heritage, fine food, and lively arts and entertainment.

 Surrounded by hills and a rugged coastline, the city boasts a stunning harbor.
 Wellington's charm is that it serves up a vibrant inner city experience with a slice of New Zealand scenery.
 And because of its compact nature, you can sample it all - boutique shopping, art galleries, trendy cafes and restaurants.
 Right on its doorstep is a network of walking and biking trails with beautiful wineries and vineyards just a few hours away.

 Wellington is a city that brims with energy and vitality, it offers an almost overwhelming array of theatre, music, dance, fine arts and galleries and museums.

 Museum of Wellington, City and Sea The museum features a large-scale model of the harbor including model ships and other maritime memorabilia.